Tired of Low Water Pressure? Learn How to Give it a Boost

 What causes low water pressure?

-Low water pressure can occur whether you have a municipal water line or a well for your home.
-Sometimes the reason for low water pressure is happening side your home and can easily be fixed.
+Sometimes the reason for low water pressure is happening outside your home and can easily be fixed.
+This is less about the source of your water since low water pressure can occur whether you have a municipal water line or a well for your home, but more about the components that bring that water inside.
 Before investing in a pressure boosting pump, check the following:

-- The main shutoff valve for your home is open
+- The main shutoff valve for your home is fully open.

 Testing your water pressure

-One quick note: while conducting the test, make sure the water isn’t running anywhere else in your home (other than the faucet you’re testing) as this could affect the reading.
+One quick note: While conducting the test, make sure the water isn’t running anywhere else in your home other than the faucet you’re testing.
+This could affect the reading.

 How a water pressure boosting pump works